 - Federal, state and institutional scholarships and grants available to assist with tuition costs.

 - Students and parents’ reliance on loans and potential debt levels.

 - The need to enroll and graduate more students to build Kentucky’s workforce.

-In determining rates, the Council also considers the actual costs associated with an education at Kentucky’s public institutions.
+In determining rates, the Council also considers the economic climate and the actual costs associated with an education at Kentucky’s public institutions.
 These costs range from faculty salaries, pensions and benefits, building maintenance to student services.

 For more information about Kentucky's tuition rates, consult the following data sources: